mag233/Anki_LLM_withQA/README.md

   <img src="assets/intro.png" alt="Project Introduction" width="400" height="400"/>
 </p>

 Hello!
 This is my very first programming project.
 Although I am not a computer science major, I am passionate about learning new technologies and wanted to challenge myself by building something practical and interesting.
-Through this project, I hope to demonstrate my ability to learn independently, apply various tools, and solve real-world problems.
 I am still learning, and any feedback or suggestions are very welcome!

 ---